-While I'm not out observing the weather in the open, I'm forecasting it from the office.
+When I'm not out observing the weather in the open, I'm forecasting it from the office.
 My day job is Senior Meteorologist for Nutrien Ag Solutions, working in our Champaign, IL office and spending much of my day forecasting short-term high-impact weather events and their impact to agriculture in the US and Canada.
 I also independently operate Chambana Weather, providing local weather information for Champaign-Urbana and surrounding communities.
 I provide daily weather forecasts and live severe weather coverage for Illinois Public Media, WILL AM 580/FM 90.9, (Central Illinois' NPR).
 I also work closely with local school districts and the County Emergency Management Agency in severe weather preparedness efforts.

 I am truly living my best life.